Cycling like a pro… for a day: How amateurs measure themselves up to pros on one of the world’s toughest stages

 In terms of goals and aspirations for the event itself, both participants winced when asked how they would shape up versus the professional riders.

-Elite names like last year’s Tour winner, Tadej Pogačar, will be expected to complete the stage in and around the four-hour mark.
+Elite names like last year’s Tour winner, Tadej Pogačar, would be expected to complete the stage in and around the four-hour mark.

 Last year’s L’Étape event, which ran through the Alpes-Maritimes near Nice, featured elevation and distances similar to this year’s iteration.